dotnet/jitutils/src/jit-rl-cse/README.md

     int k = temp;
 }
 ```
-Hoisting is especially benficial as it can optimize away repeatedly redundant computations: here instead of performing 100 multiplies, the code will only do one.
+Hoisting is especially beneficial as it can optimize away repeatedly redundant computations: here instead of performing 100 multiplies, the code will only do one.

 The upshot of all this is that the benefit of a CSE is highly context dependent.
 For a given method the best choice may be to do no, some, or all of the possible CSEs.
-The JIT relies on a *heuristic* to make this determination, and the aim of this work is to develop better techiniques for crafting heuristics.
+The JIT relies on a *heuristic* to make this determination, and the aim of this work is to develop better techniques for crafting heuristics.

 The current heuristic in the JIT is fairly complicated.
 I am not going to attempt to describe it here except in broad terms.
 It was carefully hand crafted.
 It makes observations about each CSE candidate, ranks them, and then performs them in rank order, until some threshold is reached.
 That threshold steadily increases as CSEs are performed.
 For more details you are welcome to examine [the code]( https://github.com/dotnet/runtime/blob/6fa046837910fcc7a7dbd64be4b1ad98f9ea5db3/src/coreclr/jit/optcse.cpp#L4035-L4450).
 You may also find the most recent [tuning PR](https://github.com/dotnet/runtime/pull/1463) enlightening.

 There are also other aspects of the CSE problem worth consideration.
-My feeling is that these should await the succesful development of an RL based heuristic since they represent hard to evaluate or more dynamic options:
+My feeling is that these should await the successful development of an RL based heuristic since they represent hard to evaluate or more dynamic options:
 * The set of expressions that can form CSE candidates can potentially be enlarged, if we can develop successful heuristics to properly handle candidates with very marginal benefits ("cheap cses").
 * The grouping of expressions into candidates can be modified, and it may be beneficial to split or merge candidates as the algorithm proceeds (see e.g. [reconsider multi def cses](https://github.com/dotnet/runtime/issues/97243])).

 ## Applying RL to CSEs

 Our immediate ambition is to use RL to craft a better heuristic for CSEs.
-More broadly we hope to establish a set of techniques we can apply on other heuristics throughout the jit.
+More broadly we hope to establish a set of techniques we can apply on other heuristics throughout the JIT.

 ### What To Optimize For